Proposals-Inc/privacypolicy/README.md

-# privacypolicy
+# Privacy Policy
-This is the privacy policy of the company Proposals Inc.
+This is the Privacy Policy of company Proposals Inc.